arnold-c/reproducible-research/guideline.md

       fontfamilyoptions: sfdefault
 urlcolor: purple
 ---
+# Welcome, and what this book is about

+This book’s focus is on how to produce reproducible research, and should serve as an introduction to data management and project organisation with a particular focus on what can be achieved at Public Health Ontario.
+Whilst there are many tools that we can use to ensure our projects and code are tidy and result in reproducible work, some of these are not possible to implement given the potential requirements for administrative privileges during set up.
+As such, we have divided this book into multiple sections, progressively getting more involved as the book continues.
+Whilst you may be able to utilise these more sophisticated tools, the core of reproducible research remains the same, so the first chapters still apply.

+We hope that you enjoy the content and feel like you come away having learnt something useful, and that this book can serve as a reference document for your future research.
+If you have any questions that cannot be answered within the book, or you would like to contribute and improve this document, please contact us.

+> This document is here to assist you in making reproducible research.
+Through the course of this document, we explain techniques that can be employed easily to help add structure to your research projects and reduce the time spent poring over code to determine if your code really does produce the table and figures you have in your manuscript or poster.
+Not only does this aid you, but it is essential if the project moves between PHO employees.
+We also hope that the structures we suggest will help you find documents and files more easily.
+>
+> We start by explaining what reproducible research is, why we need it, and how the data we receive can be integrated into a reproducible research workflow.
+Next, we suggest ways in which you can structure projects to assist this workflow.
+We end by discussing how to create a Jupyter Notebook and produce the output documents, allowing you to integrate your code and results in a dynamic document.

 # Reproducible work - an introduction

+This chapter focusses on what everyone can and should be doing.
+The guidelines here do not require anything to be downloaded, so can be implemented immediately and easily.
+If you follow the principles laid out here, you are well on your way to making reproducible research.

 ## What is reproducible work?

+> At its core, reproducible research is about being transparent in how to produce the results you report.
+In doing so, this allows anyone with your data and code to reproduce the work you have produced.
+This includes you, as there will be many times you need to check results, and a reproducible workflow will allow you to spot mistakes easily, and give you confidence that the code and data you use give the reported outcome every time they are run.

 - Contains relevant code, including which packages were used, and which programming language was used
 - Contains enough text, either via markdown or comments, to be able to understand the purpose of the code chunks and code document